HS girls hoops: Pike wins emotion-filled sectional championship over Ben Davis

 Angel Baker (21 points) and Michaela White (18) led the way for Pike, which withstood a late Ben Davis rally for a 58-55 victory on the Giants’ home court.

-The Class 4A No. 4 Red Devils (21-3) will face Brownsburg at 12 p.m.
-Saturday in the first round of the Decatur Central regional.
+The Class 4A No. 4 Red Devils (21-3) will face Brownsburg at noon Saturday in the first round of the Decatur Central regional.

 “We wanted this so bad,” White said.
 “Last year was so sad, not good at all.
 Everyone cried when we found out we couldn’t play.
 We had to make a comeback, and we did that tonight.”